rosedu/techblog/_posts/2012-09-18-from-0-to-cryptography.markdown

     Enter passphrase: *****

-This is the signature of encrypted message with Alice's private key
+This is the signature of encrypted message with Alice's private key.

     alice@home:~$ cat message.sig
     -----BEGIN PGP SIGNATURE-----